 The opportunity to reinforce work achieved in School with carefully chosen tasks for homework is part and parcel of School life.
 Careful thought goes into developing a steady build-up of work to be undertaken that develops good habits for independent working.
 Tasks are allocated on specific nights and recommended time limits on how long a task should take are given clearly.
-Time needed and the complexity of the task increases as boys move higher through the School.
-Work is never set simply for its own sake, but to ensure that understanding has taken place and that skills practised in class can be replicated without the direct input of the teacher.
+Time needed and the complexity of the task increases as the children move higher through the School.